Analysis | The Republican Party divide is not about politics. It’s about culture.

-Yet Greene appears to have faced less opposition from her colleagues than did Rep. Liz Cheney (R-Wyo.), whose vote to impeach President Donald Trump for inciting the violence at the Capitol last month threatened her position among the party’s House leadership.
-Cheney’s position is both defensible and has been defended — but more than 60 of her colleagues voted Wednesday night to strip her of her role.
-Republicans will be asked Thursday whether Greene should be booted from congressional committees for her comments, a vote for which Republican support is likely to be far more robust.
+Yet Greene appears to have faced less opposition from her colleagues than did Rep. Liz Cheney (R-Wyo.), whose vote to impeach former president Donald Trump for inciting the violence at the Capitol last month threatened her position among the party’s House leadership.
+Cheney’s position is both defensible and has been defended — but more than 60 of her colleagues voted on Wednesday night to strip her of her role.
+Republicans will be asked on Thursday whether Greene should be booted from congressional committees for her comments, a vote for which Republican support is likely to be far more robust.

 There are a lot of threads winding through all of this.
-Speaking to the caucus Wednesday, Cheney was unrepentant, while Greene was to some extent contrite.
+Speaking to the caucus on Wednesday, Cheney was unrepentant while Greene was, to some extent, contrite.
 That Greene’s most controversial comments came before she took office gives her party the same sort of out it’s leveraging for Trump’s impeachment trial: How can one hold an elected official to account across the public-private boundary?
 The party is also happy to outsource the accountability effort to Democrats who are pushing for the committee ouster.
 They get to say that Greene paid a price but blame Democrats for exacting it.

 All of this has been framed broadly as a debate over how Trumpian the Republican Party will be over the immediate future.
-It’s an appealing and comprehensible structure that aligns nicely with the debate itself: Will the party be angrier at the representative critical of Trump’s behavior or the one who emulated it, with Trump’s support?
+It’s an appealing and comprehensible structure which aligns nicely with the debate itself: Will the party be angrier at the representative critical of Trump’s behavior or the one who emulated it, with Trump’s support?

 But that framing is incomplete.
-The real fight is over what the GOP will become: a party that focuses on a political ideology or a party that focuses on a cultural one?
+The real fight is over what the GOP will become: a party which focuses on a political ideology or a party that focuses on a cultural one?

 Cheney and Greene are simply proxies for these positions.
 A poll from Axios conducted by SurveyMonkey shows that a plurality of the country has no opinion of either member.
 More than half of Republicans say they don’t know enough about Greene to have an opinion of her.
-Democrats have strongly negative opinions of Greene, probably a function of the attention her comments have gotten on the left.
-(This isn’t abnormal: A poll in March 2019 found that Rep. Alexandria Ocasio-Cortez (D-N.Y.) was much better known by Republicans given the attention paid to her in conservative media.)
+Democrats have strongly negative opinions of Greene, likely a function of the attention her comments have gotten on the left.
+(This isn’t abnormal: a poll in March 2019 found that Rep. Alexandria Ocasio-Cortez (D-N.Y.) was much better known by Republicans given the attention paid to her in conservative media.)

 When Republicans were asked whose views they found more appealing, Cheney’s or Greene’s, 8 in 10 either had no preference or didn’t know enough to say — suggesting a broad lack of familiarity with the debate that’s underway.